Statistical Mechanics of Support Vector Regression: Theoretical Framework

-\emph{Double-Descent and Optimal Learning Rates.\textemdash} The analysis of $E_g$ reveals a well-known phenomenon known as \textit{double-descent} \cite{belkin2018understand,belkin2019reconciling} where the generalization worsens with more data near the critical point $\tilde\alpha = 1$ (see \figref{fig:figure3}b).
-Essentially, double-descent implies overfitting to noisy samples at the model capacity and is indicative of a transition between over and under-parameterized regimes. \\ In ridge regression, this overfitting can be avoided by tuning the ridge parameter $\lambda$ that penalizes solutions with large norms \cite{scholkopf2002learning}.
-In our case, despite we set ridge regularization to zero, turning on $\varepsilon$ also acts like a regularization.
-However, in contrast to the ridge penalty, which only suppresses the double-descent peak, $\varepsilon$ also shifts the peak, implying that the tube size effectively controls whether the model is in over or under-parameterized regime (\figref{fig:figure3}b). \\ Our theory allows us to compute the optimal learning rates by finding the parameters $\lambda$ and $\varepsilon$ that minimize $E_g$.
-Here, we compute optimal $\varepsilon$ for SVR and optimal $\lambda$ for ridge regression which was also studied previously in \cite{thrampoulidis2015regularized,wu2020optimal, kobak2020optimal,zhang2024neural} (see SI.\ref{sec:SI_optimal_learning_rates}).
+The analysis of $E_g$ reveals a well-known phenomenon known as \textit{double-descent} \cite{belkin2018understand,belkin2019reconciling} where the generalization degrades as the number of samples approaches the critical point $\tilde\alpha = 1$ (\figref{fig:figure3}b).
+Essentially, double-descent implies overfitting to noisy samples at the model capacity and signals a sharp transition between the over- and under-parameterized regimes.

+In regression, this overfitting can be avoided by tuning the ridge parameter $\lambda$, which penalizes solutions with large norms \cite{scholkopf2002learning}.
+In our case, although we set the ridge parameter to zero, turning on $\varepsilon$ also acts like a regularization.
+However, in contrast to the ridge penalty, which only suppresses the double-descent peak, $\varepsilon$ additionally shifts its location, implying that the tube size effectively controls whether the model operates in an over- or under-parameterized regime (\figref{fig:figure3}b).

 Similar behavior has been previously observed in many ridge-regression settings where increasing the number of effective parameters of a model helps shift the double-descent peak \cite{maloney2022solvable,atanasov2022onset,ruben2023learning}.
 Based on these observations, we may also consider $\varepsilon$ as a parameter that tunes the effective model size.